mkrultra/space-reads/README.md

 # the-big-space-related-book-list
 A list I will add to as I think of more books to recommend, but here's a good beginning.
 FWIW, I try to only add books/papers I've read, but if you have a suggestion let me know and I'll pick it up!

+I have Amazon and (usually) IndieBound links for all items that can be purchased.
+I'd really prefer to remove the overall dependence on Amazon but I understand that's not always feasible for folks and some books are more difficult to find.
+That said, I'm going to make an effort to prioritize non-Amazon booksellers when at all possible.
+I also have WorldCat links where applicable, and would highly recommend patronizing your local library!
+Finally, I have linked PDFs when applicable and try to clean up those links regularly.
+If you see a broken link, please let me know and I'll update the list.

 ## Sections
 - [Rocketry](#rocketry)
 - [Dynamics](#dynamics)